|

 a number of optimistic assumptions regarding growth in the customer

-occurs at all is likely to be at the sole trader end of the
+at all is likely to be at the sole trader end of the SME scale

-SME scale with very little positive impact on Scottish Water’s
+with very little positive impact on Scottish Water's revenue base.

-internal preparation or restructuring costs have been allowed.
+preparation or restructuring costs have been allowed.
+Other additional

 There are provisions for interim determinations

-appears to import the English ‘Notified Items’ approach that
+to import the English ‘Notified Items' approach that seeks to

-seeks to limit the list of items that can trigger an interim
+limit the list of items that can trigger an interim determination.

-determination.
-Yet again this appears to introduce mechanisms
+Yet again this appears to introduce mechanisms outwith the Scottish

-outwith the Scottish model.
-The WIC also appears to be proposing
+model.
+The WIC also appears to be proposing an involvement in

 Conclusion

-the SWDBP and the DD.
-The main reasons for this appear to be
+SWDBP and the DD.
+The main reasons for this appear to be scoping

-scoping reductions brought about by a conflict between an assessment
+reductions brought about by a conflict between an assessment of

-of actual requirements and econometric models used by the WIC.
+actual requirements and econometric models used by the WIC.
+To

-To this must be added over ambitious efficiency requirements
+this must be added over ambitious efficiency requirements and

-and the importation of inappropriate elements of the English
+the importation of inappropriate elements of the English regulatory

-regulatory system to Scotland.
-The consequences are poor quality
+system to Scotland.
+The consequences are poor quality assets and

-assets and inadequate maintenance, all impacting on customer
+inadequate maintenance, all impacting on customer service and

 UNISON Scotland believes that it may be possible